NVIDIA/ais-k8s/CONTRIBUTING.md

 # Fix code formatting
 $ make fmt-fix

-# Check for any misspelled words
-$ make spell-check
 ```

 #### Testing Operator Changes

 Before committing any changes, run the following tests to verify any added changes to the codebase.
 Refer to operator [Development](operator/README.md#development) and [Test](operator/README.md#testing) sections for more details.

 #### Signing-Off Commits

 All contributors must *sign-off* on each commit.
 This certifies that each contribution is that contributor's original work per the following *Developer Certificate of Origin*[^developer-certificate-of-origin].

 [^developer-certificate-of-origin]: **Developer Certificate of Origin**
     ```